 - Antibodies to liver and kidney microsomes (anti-LKM1)

-Typically, people who have type I autoimmune hepatitis have ANA, SMA, or both, and people who have type II have anti-LKM1.
+Typically, people who have type I autoimmune hepatitis have ANA, ASMA, or both, and people who have type II have anti-LKM1.

 Treatment for autoimmune hepatitis usually involves drugs that suppress the immune system and block the body from producing autoantibodies, limiting the inflammation caused by autoimmune reactions.
 This includes medications such as prednisone and azathioprine, although these treatments may not be effective in all cases.
 People who do not respond to these drugs or who develop severe side effects from the medications may be prescribed other immunosuppressive drugs such as mycophenolate mofetil, cyclosporine, or tacrolimus.